-WFS-GC is committed to fostering an inclusive workforce system that ensures equitable universal access to services for all individuals, regardless of ability, background, or circumstances.
+WFS-GC is committed to building a workforce system that offers universal access to services for all individuals, regardless of ability, background, or circumstances.
 The Board supports its mission to connect people to jobs, prepare a skilled workforce, and fuel the regional economy by focusing on an individual's abilities, removing barriers and leveraging innovation.